Key Takeaways

 What are the advantages of buying and selling domains

-The buy and sell domain market has opened up as one of the most beginner-friendly digital investment opportunities available today.
+The buy-and-sell domain market has emerged as one of the most beginner-friendly digital investment opportunities available today.
 Here are some common ways how domain trading can boost your income:

-- High demand for domains.
-Domain names are necessary for entities that want to build an online presence.
+- High demand for domains: Domain names are necessary for entities seeking to build an online presence.
 This drives the market for both new and existing domains.

 What are the risks of domain flipping